-We love adding drama to the home and one of the most effective ways to add a sense of drama is by incorporating the colour black.
-Play it safe with black decor or perhaps a statement black piece of furniture OR go bold and embrace black walls!
+One of the most effective ways to add a sense of drama to the home is by incorporating the colour black.
+And using black paint is the most affordable way to do just that!
+Play it safe with a black painted door OR go bold and embrace black walls!

-Going black on the walls is a trick designers love because they make a seriously big statement, without spending big.
-Come and get inspired as we share 3 zones of the home where black walls work effortlessly — the bedroom, dining room and living room.
+Going black on the walls is a trick designers use because it makes a big statement… without spending big!
+Come and be inspired as we share 3 zones of the home where black walls work effortlessly — the bedroom, dining room and living room.

 Black walls — in the living room